QuEra Computing

 Acquisition in 2013

-Meka Robotics specializes in the design and development of advanced robotic systems tailored for researchers.
-The company focuses on dexterous manipulation in unstructured environments, force-controlled compliant actuation, and human-safe robotics.
-Meka Robotics offers hardware solutions, engineering services, and technology transfer to facilitate the integration of innovative technologies.
-Its expertise in integrated mechatronic engineering and humanoid robot design positions it as a leader in the field, catering to the needs of clients seeking cutting-edge robotic solutions.
+Meka Robotics is a company dedicated to the design and development of advanced robotic systems for researchers.
+It specializes in humanoid robotics and offers expertise in dexterous manipulation in unstructured environments, force-controlled compliant actuation, and human-safe robotics.
+Meka Robotics collaborates closely with its clients to deliver tailored hardware solutions, engineering services, and technology transfer for innovative robotic technologies.
+The company's focus on integrated mechatronic engineering positions it as a leader in the field of robotics, catering to the needs of academic and research institutions.

 Highfive Technologies